Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 1. Always happy to answer your questions on Udemy's Q&A's and outside :)
 2. Failed?
 Please submit a screenshot of your exam result and request a refund (via our upcoming platform, not possible on Udemy); we'll always accept it.
 3. Learn about topics, such as:
-   - Azure Active Directory (Azure AD);
    - Azure Bastion;
    - Azure Defender;
    - Azure Firewall;
    - Azure Policy;
-   - Azure Security Center;
    - Conditional Access Policies;
+   - Microsoft 365 Compliance Center;
    - Microsoft Cloud App Security;
-   - Microsoft 365 Compliance Center;
    - Microsoft Defender;
+   - Microsoft Defender for Cloud;
+   - Microsoft Entra ID;
    - Multi-Factor Authentication (MFA);
    - Privileged Identity Management (PIM);
    - **Much More!**